AnPophale/AM5630-Foundations-of-CFD/README.md

 + \frac{\partial}{\partial y} \left( k \frac{\partial T}{\partial y} \right) + S = 0
 ```

 We use the Finite Volume Method with central difference scheme and source term linearization to discretize the equations.
 In finite volume method, the governing differential equation is first integrated over a control volume.
 The complete details of the theory for the Finite Volume Method can be found in [1].
-Consider a control volume given as below.
+Consider a control volume shown in Fig. 2.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/78aef86c-a432-41ee-8134-2b53732948c8"  alt=Figure 2: 2D Control Volume for the Finite Volume Method" style="width: 30%;">